binary-com/perl-Math-Util-CalculatedValue/README.md

     Remove an adjustment by name.
 Returns the number of instances found and excluded.
 Excluded items are changed into 'info' so that that still show up but are do not alter the parent value

-    THis can be extremely dangerous, so make sure you know where and why you are doing it.
+    This can be extremely dangerous, so make sure you know where and why you are doing it.

 - **replace_adjustment**